 While this documentation covers many parts of Monogatari's functioning, it does not cover everything you could actually do with it, remember, your VN is a website now and that means the posibilities are endless.
 Everything you've seen on a website before can be done in your game.

 But how to look out for help on doing this things?
 Well, another benefit of your game being a website is: There is lots and lots of tutorials and documention out there!

 But of course, you are not alone!
 If you have any doubt, problem or just want some help please contact me, I'll be glad to help in any way I can.
 Even though Monogatari is simple enough and you can find many resources online, I know it can be hard to get started and sometimes the documentation is not clear enough, so really, contact me anytime!

-You can use my email, DM me at Twitter, contact me through Google+ or Hangouts and Mastodon as well.
+You can join the Discord Server, use my email, DM me at Twitter, contact me through Google+ or Hangouts and Mastodon as well.